speaktosteve/speaktosteve.github.io/src/routes/component-testing-in-nextjs-using-cypress-part-1-set-up/+page.md

 <img src="/post-assets/5/2.png" alt="Cypress interface" />
 </a>

-For this first component we want to configure **Component Testing**.
+For this first component, we want to configure **Component Testing**.
 This will create the `cypress.config.js` file and allow us to execute focussed tests on our client-side `Products` component.

 Once you have chosen **Component Testing** select **Next.js** as the front-end framework and move through the setup.

 <a href="/post-assets/5/3.png" target="_blank">
 <img src="/post-assets/5/3.png" alt="Cypress interface" />
 </a>

-### Executing Cypress

 Finally, choose how you wish to view and execute your tests: